 Serial number - this is a decimal representation of the MAC address programmed in the device.
 Since the MAC address is normally unique it can serve also as a serial number if required.
-Notice that the serial number is displayed in grey and cannot be modified (disabled).
+Notice that the serial number is displayed in grey and can not be modified (disabled).

 Software version - this is a string which is defined in application.h.
-It is also disabled so that it cannot be modified via the web side.
+It is also disabled so that it can not be modified via the web side.

 Device ID - this is a string defined in the cParameters structure in application.c.
 The default value can be set in code and also modified via the web page.
-When 'Save new device ID' is clicked, the new value is also saved to a parameter block in the internal flash so that it remains valid after the next reset or power up.
+When 'Save new device ID' is clicked, the new value is also saved to a parameter block in the internal flash so that it can be displayed after the next reset or power up.